CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/cloud/add-observability-to-innovation/Grafana/import-dashboards.md

 ## Create Folder for Dashboards

-1. Log in to your configured Grafana with a user that has the *Admin* role.
+1. Log in to Grafana Cloud with a user that has the *Admin* role.
 1. Hover over the Dashboards icon ![Dashboards Icon](/images/DashboardsIcon.png 'Dashboards Icon') in the side menu, and then click *+ New folder*.
 1. Enter a folder name, e.g. `Cortex`.
 1. Click *Create*.

 ## Import Dashboards

-1. Log in to your configured Grafana with a user that has the *Admin* role.
+1. Log in to Grafana Cloud with a user that has the *Admin* role.
 1. Hover over the Dashboards icon ![Dashboards Icon](/images/DashboardsIcon.png 'Dashboards Icon') in the side menu, and then click *Import*.
 1. Click the *Upload JSON file* button.
 1. Locate the `Flow Execution Requests.json` file extracted from the downloaded `Grafana.Dashboards.zip`.